TREES FOR OAKLAND

 After our major grant funding expired on December 19, 2019, we closed most of our operations and referred people to a local allied program, the Sierra Club Tree Team.
 The pandemic, however, kept them from being able to provide trees.

-Although we limited our plantings in the first three years of the grant to a "free-tree zone" in the Oakland flatlands (see the map below), we won't have that limitation anymore.
-We will continue to encourage everyone to plant large-stature trees wherever possible, but we will be able to plant small-stature trees if local regulations and our judgment warrant one, such as in narrow tree-wells or in some locations with overhead high-voltage wires.
+Although we limited our plantings in the first three years of the grant to a "free-tree zone" in the Oakland flatlands (see the link to our map, below), we don't have that limitation anymore.
+We continue to encourage everyone to plant large-stature trees wherever possible, but we plant small-stature trees if local regulations and our judgment warrant one, such as in narrow tree-wells or in some locations with overhead high-voltage wires.

 Click HERE to see a map of the “Disadvantaged Communities” (DACs) and surrounding buffer-zones of Oakland, using the CalEnviroScreen 2.0 rating system.